Click the photos below for each slideshow

 San Francisco

-One of the most beautiful city in the world
+One of the most beautiful cities in the world

 San Francisco, affectionately known as "The City", is everyone’s favorite city.
 It is located at the tip of a peninsula between the San Francisco Bay and the Pacific coast.
 A compact city of steep rolling hills surrounded by Pacific Ocean cold water.